5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 ## Notes

 This project is **NOT** used to "show off" my PHP or web-application skills.
 It started as a hobby project under my own running dashboard.
-This dashboard is over 5 years old, so a lot of code is not up to standard (next to the fact there is almost no VCS or dependency management).
+This dashboard is over 4 years old, so a lot of code is not up to standard (next to the fact there is almost no VC or dependency management or error management).
 I might adress these issues later.

 ## License (CC-BY-NC)